astuder/ModemHAT/README.md

 ### Raspberry Pi HAT ID EEPROM

-The HAT ID EEPROM is optional and can store information that allows the Raspberry Pi to recognize the HAT and load the required device tree overlay, i.e. automatically configure UART and other pins.
+The HAT ID EEPROM is optional and can store information that allows the Raspberry Pi to recognize the HAT and load the required device tree overlay, i.e. automatically configure UART4 and other pins.

-I haven't figured out the approriate content for this EEPROM yet.
+I haven't figured out the content for this EEPROM yet.
 Specification is [here](https://github.com/raspberrypi/hats/blob/master/eeprom-format.md).
 Contributions are welcome :)

 If this functionality is not needed, the EEPROM (U5) and associated parts (C21, R14, R25) can be left unpopulated.